 This memoir starts with humorous but honest glimpses of this mostly middle class and mostly African American North Carolina family.
 It contains revealing stories about the author's life at Yale from 1948 to 1952 and his unusual experiences in the military.
 The setting then shifts to Detroit and descriptions of involvement in the numbers racket, fighting off rivals for the hand of his wife of now 52 years and becoming the 65th African American CPA in the nation.
 The sections that recount his return to North Carolina in 1962 are filled with insights on black business, the civil rights and anti-poverty struggles, Historically Black Colleges, social and civic organizations and his pioneering work in public practice and in the regulation of public accountancy nationally.
 The concluding sections are an essay on his quest to understand God and religion and a thoughtful dialogue on love and marriage.

-1950S Gorham Silverplate, Baking Dish Sheffield, Bowl Glass Baking, Butter Dish Glass, Covered Butter Dish, Domed Glass Cheeseball, Glass Baking Dish, Glass Lined Silver, Gorham Divided Silver, Gorham Heritage Yh18, Gorham Silver Plate, Gorham Silver Plated, Gorham Yc779 Silver, Gorhampaul Revere Glass, Lamps Hand Blown, Life Nathan Garrett, Lined Silver Plate, Newport Gorham Bowl, Newport Gorham Silver, Not Portrait Stories, Oil Lamps Hand, Pair Gorham Silver, Palette Not Portrait, Paul Revere Glass, Plate Butter Dish, Plate Domed Glass, Plate Oil Lamps, Plate Paul Revere, Plate Relish Dish, Plated Covered Butter, Relish Dish Glass, Silver Plate Butter, Silver Plate Footed, Silver Plate Paul, Silver Plate Relish, Silverplate Plate Domed, Stories Life Nathan, Vint Newport Gorham, Vintage 1950S Gorham, Vintage Gorham Heritage, Vintage Gorham Yc779, Vintage Gorhampaul Revere, Vtg Gorham Divided, Yh18 Silver Plate
+Baking Dish Sheffield, Bowl Attached Plate, Bowl Glass Baking, Butter Dish Glass, Covered Butter Dish, Glass Baking Dish, Glass Lined Silver, Gorham Divided Silver, Gorham Heritage Yh18, Gorham Silver Plate, Gorham Silver Plated, Gorham Silver Sauce, Gorham Yc779 Silver, Gorhampaul Revere Glass, Gravy Bowl Attached, Heissey Glass Butter, Lamps Hand Blown, Life Nathan Garrett, Lined Silver Plate, Newport Gorham Bowl, Newport Gorham Silver, Not Portrait Stories, Oil Lamps Hand, Or Gravy Bowl, Pair Gorham Silver, Palette Not Portrait, Paul Revere Glass, Plate Butter Dish, Plate Heissey Glass, Plate Oil Lamps, Plate Paul Revere, Plate Relish Dish, Plated Covered Butter, Rare Vintage Gorham, Relish Dish Glass, Silver Plate Butter, Silver Plate Footed, Silver Plate Heissey, Silver Plate Paul, Silver Plate Relish, Silver Plated Covered, Silver Sauce Or, Stories Life Nathan, Vint Newport Gorham, Vintage Gorham Heritage, Vintage Gorham Silver, Vintage Gorham Yc779, Vintage Gorhampaul Revere, Vtg Gorham Divided, Yh18 Silver Plate